by CancerConnect, Medically Reviewed by Dr. C.H. Weaver M.D. 7/2022

 Although crossing the finish line in St. George, Utah, three days shy of the one-year anniversary of my diagnosis was a triumphant event, it was the running, day in and day out, over that summer that gave me my confidence and gratitude back.
 Returning to my favorite trails, cooling my legs in the icy water of the creek, watching the continuous bloom of the season’s wildflowers—each day was a celebration.

-In 2012 I faced a recurrence after a three-year remission.
+I faced a recurrence after a three-year remission.
 Knowing that it was possible to continue to live an active life, I looked at this latest news as a blip on the radar, remaining focused on trying to live as normal a life as possible.
 It wasn’t easy, as the chemotherapy regimen left me anemic, and running became difficult.
 Despite the challenges, I still met with my running group three days a week, even if I could only run a minute or two at a time.
 The beautiful sunrises and the community of friends were gifts that I was not ready to give up.

 Now I continue to center my life around things to be grateful for each day: to notice the first meadowlark of the season, to enjoy a sunrise when out running with my running group, to seek out the new spring wildflowers, to share my love of the mountains by leading hikes in Rocky Mountain National Park, planning for future running events, and celebrating my family and friends who have been there every step of this journey.